mpenning/ciscoconfparse/README.rst

 Introduction: What is ciscoconfparse?
 =====================================

-ciscoconfparse_ parses, queries, builds, or modifies Cisco IOS configurations.
+ciscoconfparse_ parses, audits, queries, builds, and modifies Cisco IOS configurations.

 Usage: A contrived config audit